 Unfortunately, for some types of service User-Name is not sent to the billing properly on Quintum gateways.
 In this case, it is possible to employ username replacement rules on the billing side to emulate this.
-See the relevant section in the "How to:" chapter for more details.

 Billing for quantity-based services